wonsunahn/CS1632_Summer2020/exercises/4/README.md

     After you have created the screenshot, save the picture to a PDF file and submit to GradeScope at the "Exercise 4 Profile" link.
 Make sure the picture fits in one page for easy viewing and grading.

-Please submit by Sunday (3/8) 11:59 PM to get timely feedback.
+Please submit by Friday (6/26) 06:00 PM to get timely feedback.

-IMPORTANT: Please keep the github private!

 ## GradeScope Feedback